A passionate traveler, Suzanne has spent time in different regions of Italy and now lives in Puglia, where she's studying Italian.

 3. Bari, the Capital of Puglia, Has It All

 Bari is the largest city in Puglia, with an international airport, a major port and a wealth of reasons to visit.
 Situated in the commune of Bari, the city is a seaside gem that boasts an interesting historic centre which is constantly busy with visitors.

 Within the historic centre (identified by its ancient city walls) lies a wealth of churches, monuments, piazzas, theaters and narrow cobble-stoned streets.

 A highlight includes Basilica di San Nicola, or The Church of Saint Nicolas.
 Regarded to be the resting home for Santa Claus, this is Bari’s top attraction.
 Built in 1087 to house the remains of the saint, the church features many different architectural styles, beautiful artwork and mosaics.

 For shopping enthusiasts, head to Corso Cavour, Via Sparano and Via Manzoni.

 A Great Home Base From Which to Explore the Rest of Italy

 Bari makes a great base from which to explore the Gargano or venture further south down the coast to Lecce or Taranto.

 It also has a busy train network which makes connecting with all parts of Italy very easy.
-A mere 4-hour train journey west will have you in Rome if you fancy a day trip or want to divide your holiday time between the east and west.
+A mere four-hour train journey west will have you in Rome if you fancy a day trip or want to divide your holiday time between the east and west.

-Being a port, travel to nearby Greece, Turkey and The Balkans is an ideal opportunity to avail of visiting a new country, so keep it in mind.
+Being a port, travel to nearby Greece, Turkey and the Balkans is an ideal opportunity to avail of visiting a new country, so keep it in mind.